monacofj/kobrapy/docs/exercise-directions.md

  1) Name your project.

-    You have the arduous task of choosing a cool, catchy, awesome name for your amazing new project (KhobraPy is taken :)
+    You have the arduous task of choosing a cool, catchy, awesome name for your amazing new project (KobraPy is taken :)

     * Edit the documentation and the source code accordingly.